xoac/flaeg/README.md

 	--timeout                                          Timeout duration (default "1s")
 	-h, -help                                          Print Help (this message) and exit
 ```

 ### Command
 The `Command` structure contains program/command information (command name and description)
-Config must be a pointer on the configuration struct to parse (it contains default values of field)
+`Config` must be a pointer on the configuration struct to parse (it contains default values of field)
-DefaultPointersConfig contains default pointers values: those values are set on pointers fields if their flags are called
+`DefaultPointersConfig` contains default pointers values: those values are set on pointers fields if their flags are called.
-It must be the same type(struct) as Config
+It must be the same type(struct) as `Config`
-Run is the func which launch the program using initialized configuration structure
+`Run` is the func which launch the program using initialized configuration structure

 ```go
 type Command struct {
 	Name                  string